Ubudu/IOS-SDK/README.md

   // You can perform this task where you want to start the SDK [self initUbuduSDK];

-  //Mandatory in didFinishLaunchingWithOptions
-  NSError * error = nil;
+  // Mandatory in didFinishLaunchingWithOptions NSError * error = nil;
-  [[UbuduIOSSDK sharedInstance] resume:application launchOptions:launchOptions error:&error];
+  [[UbuduSDK sharedInstance] resume:application launchOptions:launchOptions error:&error];

   //...finish initializations